-Community Learning Project Funding
+Community Learning Project

-Are you are a community group working with local residents in Barking and Dagenham to raise their skills?
+Are you a community group working with local residents in Barking and Dagenham to raise their skills?
 If so, then consider working in partnership with us.
 You can apply for funding to support what you do.

 We are offering an opportunity for local community groups to apply for small funding grants of up to £3,000 to provide teaching and learning to their group members.